tuck1s/sparkySecure/INBOUND.md

 }
 ```

+# DKIM validation

+Inbound mail must pass DKIM checks.
+This is an anti-spoofing safety measure to prevent bad actors
+injecting seemingly valid-looking certificates for domains they do not own.
+For example, personal mail
+sent via Gmail should always have valid DKIM signature.
+These checks could be bypassed if necessary.

 # Certificate validation

 User certificates (and any intermediates found) are extracted from the inbound mail and
-validated against the certificate bundle file / location given in the `webapp.ini` file.
+validated against the trusted certificate bundle file given in `webapp.ini`.

+A valid bundle is necessary to operate the tools.
+A trusted bundle (from a recent CentOS host) is included in the project, but you may wish to
+refer to your own host's trusted bundle instead.

 # `webapp.ini`